CenturyLinkCloud/APIDocs/Anti-Affinity Policies/delete-anti-affinity-policy.md

 ## Response

-The response will not contain JSON content, but should return a standard HTTP `200 OK` response upon deletion of the policy.
+The response will not contain JSON content, but should return the HTTP `204 No Content` response upon deletion of the policy.